2026.01.c

 Create Export Job

-The settings object accepts the lossDetails parameter that specifies an array of losses to export.
+The settings object accepts the lossDetails parameter that specifies an array of "losses" to export.
+Each loss is defiend by a metric type and an array of output levels:

 {